nicolamahon/OralCareForTheElderly/README.md

 - how to hack together ideas/solutions using various resources like YoutTube tutorials, StackOverflow and other internet sources.

 <b>THINGS WE ARE PROUD OF</b><br>
-- the extent of self-directed learning
+- the extent of self-directed learning, every step of this project we were pushing ourselves to research and learn through tutorials, videos and guidance documents.
-- scroll view implementation
+- scroll view implementation added to every view, this allows user's to rotate the device for comfort and still have full visibility of the app content
-- swipe view implementation
+- swipe view implementation and page indicator functionality, this involved a number of iterations firstly with just text, then images, then using arrays, finally adding an indicator to show which swipe view the user was on.
+Each iteration involved taking apart the code already written into the app, and adding in only the additional concepts that were needed for the new iteration - a great exercise in refactoring.
 - successfully managing the project remotely using GitHub
 - building an online database and successfully linking it to the app
 - the fact that the app is so robust and looks quite professional